 Any income or loss arising from the movement in the fair value of the unit funds of the GAT is received by the Scheme tax paid.
 The Scheme's deductible operating expenses are offset against the Scheme's interest received to result in nil assessable income.

-Any surplus deductible operating expenses are transferred to the GAT under section DV 2 of the Income Tax Act 2007 (refer notes 7 and 8).
+Any surplus deductible operating expenses are transferred to the GAT under the Tax Act (refer notes 7 and 8).

 17 CHANGES IN ACCOUNTING POLICIES AND DISCLOSURES

 There have been no material changes to accounting policies during the year.